ricsalvares/ie_statement/README.md

 #### app/models/services/calculate_ie_rating.rb
 As mentioned before, this services calculates the I&E rating according to the income and expenditure amounts provided.

+#### app/controllers/api/v1/statements_controller.rb
+This is the new controller added to handle the request made by FE on the ReactJs Version

+#### app/javascript/components/*.js
+All the ReactJs components to render the application.

 ## To be improved
 As mentioned previously, this is a section to list some improvement to be done to this project.